milad-udacity/udacity-front-end-p3/README.md

 # Weather Journal
-This a Weather App used openWeather api
+This a Weather App used openWeather api, on port 3000 if process.env.PORT not set

 ## install
 ```text